britvik/UserScripts/README.md

 # UserScripts
 Few useful scripts for Google Chrome Tampermonkey extension (or Greasemonkey in FireFox).
 Created for my personal use, but feel free to use them as well if you like.
-See more at my<a href="https://greasyfork.org/en/users/55159-bladito">Greasyfork profile</a>.
+See more at my <a href="https://greasyfork.org/en/users/55159-bladito">Greasyfork profile</a>.

+<h3>IMDB_TRAKT_LINK</h3>
+- tested on [Chrome] (<a href="https://i.imgur.com/oP9p6Qk.jpg">screenshot</a>)
+- Adds a link that opens current movie on trakt.tv website.
+- Adds a link that searches current movie name on trakt.tv website.

 <h3>9gag remember position</h3>
 - tested on [Chrome] (<a href="http://i.imgur.com/xa8MMgE.png">screenshot</a>)